Home

 I got into computers in 1974 as I recall.
 Started making programs for fun and games in BASIC.
 By 1992 I was programming in "C" and "C++" for fun, just to see if I could do it.
 I learned it from books and by doing it.
 I don't have any time for that sort of fun these days.
 I loved working in "C" compared to the older languages, because your creativity is nearly unlimited by the ability to create functions and libraries and all that good stuff.
 I used to write programs to figure the harmonic calculations of planetary and asteroid positions in space around a location for a split second of time.
 The program using a complicated set of algorithms and instructions, would spit out 300 pages of data for one time at one location in 9 pt font from edge to edge top to bottom, showing all the exact degrees between all the planets from a harmonic of 2 to 90.
 The accuracy of the program was amazing to me.
 I'll bet you have no idea what I am talking about.
 But I enjoyed the process of learning to do it.
 Most people when I told them what I was "working on" thought I was nuts.
 I didn't care, it kept my brain learning and enjoying science.

 I went to work for a reproduction company in Monterey Park California in 1980 after busting out in the "computer sales".
 We did the reproductions for many of the record labels that you are all familiar with.
-We did the posters for movies, and all sorts of high-end graphic arts stuff.
+We did the posters for movies, and all sorts of high end graphic arts stuff.
 It was a fun job.
 I used to get all the complicated record album covers with tons of color transitions.
-Every once in a while I'll still see an old "Motown" or "WB" record album that I did.
+Every once in a while I'll still see an old "Motown", "RCA" or "Warner Brothers" record album that I did.

 In 1983 I came to Colorado, and it was like going into the distant past, when it came to "high tech" jobs.
 It was also a time of economic depression.
 I got a job working at a large printing company in Denver, while commuting from Boulder.
 I was a supervisor in the preparation department.
 But that only lasted a year; the commute was horrible and NOBODY wanted to work for that guy.
 We had to run ads in Chicago to get employees, cause the "word was out."
 I did the best I could to keep my guys from getting the "hell" from the boss.
 We simply were the best prep department he ever had.
 I quit that job one day after the boss humiliated one of my workers and I told the boss basically that he was not a smart person, nor was he a nice person.
 I basically told him he was a "dumb a##hole".
 His company folded in less than a year after that.

 Any way, it was while I was an electrician that I really began to appreciate the benefits of spas and I started to repair them "on the side" just from being in the vicinity of hot tubs while doing electrical work…..
 Sort of like this: the customer would ask: "Do you know anything about Hot Tubs?"
 Then they would ask me to take a look at it.
-With both electronics and electrical training, it was a natural thing for me.
+With both electronics and electrical/mechanical engineering and technician training, it was a natural thing for me.
 I would "reverse engineer" the control system and fix them.
 The old mechanical/pneumatic controls were easy for me.
+Litterally hundreds of wires all interconnected with timers, air switches, relays, pressure switches, high limits, and so many variations of design from every company who made spas.

 I have worked on most every generation of spa equipment and most all the brands of heaters, pumps, blower, control systems made from the early 80 to the present time (except for the newest from Balboa).